MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

     ![Microphone settings screen](media/microphone-permission.PNG "Microphone settings screen")

 > [!NOTE]
-> Voice commands in Dynamics 365 Guides are only supported in [some languages](https://docs.microsoft.com/dynamics365/mixed-reality/guides/faq#what-languages-is-dynamics-365-guides-available-in).
+> Voice commands in Dynamics 365 Guides are supported in [certain languages only](https://docs.microsoft.com/dynamics365/mixed-reality/guides/faq#what-languages-is-dynamics-365-guides-available-in).
 The language is based on the Windows display language, not the keyboard language.
 You can verify the Windows display language by selecting **Settings** > **Time and Language** >
 **Language**.